NiklasEi/cinnog/README.md

 - Bevy ECS and Leptos have some namespace clashes that would be helpful to resolve (e.g. ECS Component vs Leptos Component)
 - Could we get rid of the `frontend` crate in user code?
 - Users should not have to wrap static param systems in Mutex/Box
-- Loading and transforming files should be simple
-  - This will need a bunch of helper systems and an easy way to integrate systems from third party crates
-- In components, it would be good to somehow get the "current entity".
-Going via the path parameters directly seems odd and involves more steps than I would like.
+- In components, it would be easy to somehow get the "current entity".
+Going via the path parameters directly seems odd and involves multiple steps.
   - Maybe this just needs a well working pattern using contexts in user space?
-  - Or some mapping of path params and Entities + a context
+  - Or some automatic mapping of path params and Entities + a context?
-- Extend example to include markdown -> HTML + fontmatter in components
 - Extend example with routes generated from ECS (should already be possible since the App component has access to the data layer)

 ## License